TrenItalia – The Best Way to Travel Around Italy

 What can be said about the nation’s capital other than that it is a fabulously vivacious city with over 60% of Italy’s art treasures, home to the Vatican City, and is one of the most visited capitals in the world?
 There is no off-season in Rome, but it is certainly more crowded in the summer months.
 Worth seeing are: the Colosseum, the Pantheon, the Trevi fountain and, of course, the Vatican.
 With a good map, you can cover a lot in a day, but Rome is a world of its own and needs time to be enjoyed!

-Bologna is relatively close to Perugia (approx. 3 hours by train), and has been judged one of Italy’s most livable cities.
+Bologna is relatively close to Perugia (approx. 3 hours by train), and has been said to be one of Italy’s most livable cities.
 Bologna is surrounded by hills though it sits on the plain of Emilia Romagna, and has much to offer in the way of Renaissance art and architecture, culture, and cuisine, not to mention a happening student ambiance that really brings this ancient city to life.
-There is much to see in Bologna: the university, founded over 900 years ago, is a competitive academic center that attracts people from all over the world.
+Bologna is home to Università degli Studi di Bologna, which was founded over 900 years ago, and is a competitive academic center that attracts people from all over the world.
 There is also the Piazza Maggiore and the Fountain of Neptune – both with great historic importance and both excellent photo ops!

 Ravenna is not often the first place that comes to minds of travelers in Italy since it is a little more difficult to reach because it does not lie on the main train routes.
 It was of great historic importance to the Romans, as it was the capital of the Western Empire in 402 AD and one of the main ports on the Adriatic.
 Ravenna spent much of its history looking to the East; its greatest art treasures show how much the Byzantines affected the city.
 Ravenna is probably most known for its mosaics, which are undoubtedly the finest in Western art.

 If you are not traveling by car, the only way to see the beautiful Amalfi coast is to go by bus from Sorrento or by boat.
 Spend the night in the coastal towns of Sorrento or Amalfi for a wonderful Southern Italian experience.
-Check out the links below to have an idea on how to do it.
+Take a look at the links below to gain a better understanding of how to plan your travels.
 If budget permits, a night on Capri is magical.